Climate Litigation in the Global South Project

 This GNHRE project, led by Maria Antonia Tigre and Melanie Murcott, and sponsored by the Sabin Centre for Climate Change Law at Columbia Law School, and Transnational Law Institute, Kings College London, highlights advancements in, and obstacles to, climate litigation in the Global South, from the perspective of scholars and practitioners in the Global South, particularly in relation to the application and implementation of human rights.
-The project represents a space for Global South scholars and practitioners to share experiences and perspectives about the advances, opportunities, limitations, and challenges of climate litigation in the Global South related to the implementation and application of human rights, whilst gaining insight from an expert editorial team of established scholars with expertise in global/regional climate litigation and/or climate change law.
+The project represents a space for Global South scholars and practitioners to share experiences, knowledge, and perspectives about climate litigation in the Global South related to the implementation and application of human rights, and create new knowledge whilst gaining insight from an expert editorial team of established scholars with expertise in global/regional climate litigation and/or climate change law.

-Through a series of engagements, beginning with a closed (online) workshop on 2 December 2021, and subsequent public events (during 2022), the project aims to amplify voices from the Global South by organizing workshops, public events and contributing to the literature and other resources, such as a bibliography relating to climate change law scholarship in the Global South.
-For these purposes, this project will produce articles in dedicated special issues of a leading accredited journals, (ii) publication of chapters (shorter pieces) in a peer-reviewed edited volume, as well as possible blog posts on the GNHRE’s website, and other less formal platforms.
+Through a series of thematic rounds, the project aims to amplify voices from the Global South by organizing workshops, public events and contributing to the literature and other resources, such as a bibliography relating to climate change law scholarship in the Global South.
+For these purposes, this project will produce articles in dedicated special issues of a leading accredited journals, (ii) publication of chapters and shorter analysis pieces in peer-reviewed edited volumes, (iii) as well as blog posts on the GNHRE’s website, and other less formal platforms.
 For more information about the project, click on the links below or email us at firstname.lastname@example.org.
 Publications for round one of the project will be appearing in a special issue of Journal of Human Rights Practice, forthcoming in 2023.